 Workers with Records: Reclaiming Rights, Dreams, and Dignity

-Workers with records must have access to good jobs that will enable them to sustain themselves, their families and communities, and their dreams.
+Workers with arrest and conviction records must have access to good jobs that enable them to sustain themselves, their families and communities, and their dreams.

 A group of Vocal NY and Community Service Society members carry signs that read "I want a fair chance to work" at a fair chance action